Blacksmoke16/crylog/docs/readme.md

 main_logger = Crylog.logger
 main_logger.info "Only printed once"
 STDOUT # => [2019-05-19T01:11:04.046208000Z] main.INFO: Only printed once
-STDOUT # => The message is only printed once since the first `IOHandler` does not allow messages to continue
+STDOUT # => The message is only printed once since the first `IOHandler` does not allow messages to "bubble" up throught the array
 ```

 ### Custom Handlers